Kellswork/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+-> express router
+-> middleware

 - [ ] Describe Middleware?

+-> express applications are basically buildt with middlewares.
+A middleware is a function and works like a function, it is a function that can return another function.
+It works based on the order it is placed in the application

 - [ ] Describe a Resource?

+-> Resource are informations which can be used to peform CRUD operations

 - [ ] What can the API return to help clients know if a request was successful?

+-> status of 200

 - [ ] How can we partition our application into sub-applications?

+-> by putting them in different files or folder

 ## Project Setup